-There are several ways a data call can be terminated.
-One way is through communication software-by following the software manufacturer's instructions.
-An alternate method is to switch to the TALK option (talk mode) on the MANUAL-DIAL screen, as described in the previous section.
+Normal termination of a data call is processed through communication software.
+An alternate method is to switch to the HANGUP option on the AUTO-DIAL screen.
 Another method is to drop the DTR signal from the DTE (by software control or by turning the DTE off).